-A little bit about me, Lenore Elle Hawkins.
 I am an investor, a perpetual student of economics and a relentless warrior for liberty.
 I am also a great lover of fine wines, tend to dance excessively (particularly while cooking), possess an excessive adoration of dogs, and an endless desire to find the humor in life, so you’re bound to find posts concerning those as well.
-I am a founding partner at Meritas Advisors, where I serve as the firm’s chief economist and on the investment management committee.
-I have also co-authoring a book with Chris Versace titled Cocktail Investing (image at right), which is available from the usual sources such as Amazon.com, Barnes & Noble, Apple’s iBooks, and directly from the publisher, Wiley.
-Since that isn’t nearly enough to keep me out of trouble, I also work with Real Vision Television, the world’s only VOD (Video on Demand) for finance, essentially the Netflix of finance where the stars are the world’s most insightful investing minds.
+I am the Chief Macro Strategist at Tematica Research and have also co-authored a book with Tematica colleague Chris Versace titled Cocktail Investing (image at right), which was released April 2016 and is available from the usual sources such as Amazon.com, Barnes & Noble, Apple’s iBooks, and directly from our publisher, Wiley.

 My innate tendency is towards classical liberalism, which in today’s terms makes me a libertarian.
 However, to borrow a phrase from the great Ed Crane of the Cato Institute, I am a purely non-partisan, policy specific analyst.
 I align myself with no specific team in order to be as objective as possible and while I have my personal biases, I am mindful of the contributions towards addressing oppression by the Progressives and the appreciation of values that have stood the test of time by the Conservatives.

-I have over 20 years of experience in finance, strategic planning, risk management and asset valuation.
-I previously worked with JP Morgan and began my career with Accenture where I led consulting teams advising financial services clients, such as the Capital Group (a group of investment management companies including the American Funds, Capital Bank and Trust, and Capital International Funds), Charles Schwab, and Industrial Indemnity.
+I also worked with JP Morgan in the Private Client Services practice and began my career with Accenture where I led consulting teams advising financial services clients, such as the Capital Group, (a group of investment management companies including the American Funds, Capital Bank and Trust, and Capital International Funds), Industrial Indemnity, and Charles Schwab.